Click on your state below to access the relevant legislation and requirements linked to fundraising through gaming, alcohol sales and other permits.

 For further information, contact Associations & Charities Branch, Department of Commerce at:

 Address: Locked Bag 14, CLOISTERS SQUARE WA 6850 or

 Level 2, Gordon Stephenson House, 140 William Street, Perth

 Country Callers: 1300 30 40 74

 GiveNow allows any community group with a bank account and the will to raise funds to take advantage of this important and rapidly growing mode of fundraising.
-GiveNow, which is an initiative of the Our Community Foundation, charges no commissions for processing donations.
+GiveNow charges no commissions for processing donations.
 We pass on 100% of the donation to your group, less the standard fees charged by the credit card companies for processing costs.
 We have negotiated a reduced charge for most major credit cards.
 We can also accept donations via direct debit Ė 100% of donations via direct debit are passed on to the organisation, no fees are deducted whatsoever.
 A small fee applies to donations which are collected through a CrowdRaiser™.
 Here is some more information about CrowdRaiser™.